thiviyanT/IntelliGraphs/README.md

 ## Installation

-To install IntelliGraphs locally, simply:
+To install IntelliGraphs, simply use:

 ```bash
 pip install intelligraphs